-Lizzie is a psychotherapist and counsellor offering holistic therapy for individuals seeking deeper self-understanding and meaningful, lasting change.
+Lizzie is a psychotherapist and counsellor offering holistic therapy for individuals and couples seeking deeper self-understanding and meaningful, lasting change.
 She works with people navigating life transitions, grief and loss, relationship challenges, burnout, identity shifts, and patterns of self-doubt.

 At the heart of Lizzie’s work is the understanding that you are not broken and do not need fixing.
 Many of the patterns that bring people to therapy were once intelligent, necessary adaptations.
 Rather than pathologising these experiences, Lizzie meets them with curiosity and respect, listening for what they reveal, and what they may be asking for now.